davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 * Transaction commit is a consensus problem
 * Many distributed databases do have a Raft or a Paxos inside
+* Databases that provide distributed transactions are consensus primitives
 * Move to a lock service section
 * Introduce a load balancing problem for an account cache
 * Lock service to track who has the account